 Build the brand

 Passive candidates don’t need a ‘job’, they already have one.
 Passive candidates need to be offered opportunities which will allow them to change the trajectory of their career.
 This raises the bar and makes employer branding more important than ever before.
 Companies are addressing this challenge in two main ways.
 Firstly, active targeting of messaging to specific member groups enables companies to take their employer brand to the sort of top talent that should be working at their company.
 Secondly, passive employer branding means creating places where candidates can discover your values, culture and learn more about what it’s like to work at your company from people in their network.
-Just take a look at some of the two million Company Pages on LinkedIn where companies are doing this today.
+Just take a look at some of the three million Company Pages on LinkedIn where companies are doing this today.

 Every employee is a recruiter